Understanding New-Knowledge-Induced Factual Hallucinations in LLMs: Analysis and Interpretation: Methodology of Analyzing Hallucinations

 \section{Methodology of Analyzing Hallucinations}

 We aim to systematically investigate factual hallucinations in LLMs caused by learning different knowledge-related tasks.
 However, in real-world datasets, most factual knowledge may have already been seen by LLMs during pre-training, making it difficult to precisely control whether the knowledge being learned is new to the model.
-To address this limitation, we construct a controlled experimental environment and a synthetic dataset named \textit{Biography-Reasoning}, which allows a controllable examination of hallucination behaviors under varying knowledge types and task types.
+To address this limitation, we construct a synthetic dataset named \textit{Biography-Reasoning}, which allows a controllable examination of hallucination behaviors under varying knowledge types and task types.